pranav-singhal/upgradable-proxy-box/README.md

 ![flowchart](./app/src/assets/flowChart.jpeg)

-The basic idea is to separate the storage from the business logic.
+The basic idea is to separate the **storage from the business logic**.
 Hence the Storage( [TokenStorage.sol](./contracts/TokenStorage.sol) ) (which includes, mappings and all the state variables) is deployed in a separate contract with all the getters and setters.
 The Implementation Contract( [Token_V0.sol](./contracts/Token_V0.sol) & [Token_V1.sol](./contracts/Token_V1.sol) ) makes use of the storage contract for all of it's state variables.<br>

-There is another contract known as Proxy Contract( [Token Proxy.sol](./contracts/TokenProxy.sol) ), this contract acts as the face of all the contracts.
-This contract delegates call to the implementation contract which then uses Storage Contract.
+The Proxy Contract( [Token Proxy.sol](./contracts/TokenProxy.sol) ) acts as the face of all the contracts.
+This contract delegates call to the **implementation contract which then uses Storage Contract**.

-This way whenever we need to upgrade to a new implementation, we just need to deploy another new implementation contract, and then call the upgradeTo function on Proxy Contract so that it starts delegating its call to the new implementation.
+Now, everytime we need to upgrade our implementation logic, we just need to deploy **a new Implementation Contract**, and then call the `upgradeTo` function on Proxy Contract so that it starts delegating its call to the latest implementation contract.
 And hence, the storage is preserved and the calls from the browser are still made to the same Proxy Contract.

 [You can read more about how these contracts work here](hackernoon.com/how-to-make-smart-contracts-upgradable-2612e771d5a2)